gabriel-abn/learnify-api/README.md

 # Learnify

 This document provides an overview of the backend for an online course platform application.
+This is a project for the discipline **Databases** at the **[Federal University of Ouro Preto](https://ufop.br)**.

 - [Learnify](#learnify)
   - [1.
 Project Overview](#1-project-overview)